jaxernst/juice-docs/docs/dev/api/contracts/or-controllers/jbcontroller3_0_1.md

 Stitches together funding cycles and project tokens, making sure all activity is accounted for and correct.

-*
 Adheres to -
-IJBController3_1: General interface for the generic controller methods in this contract that interacts with funding cycles and tokens according to the protocol's rules.
+- IJBController3_1: General interface for the generic controller methods in this contract that interacts with funding cycles and tokens according to the protocol's rules.
-IJBMigratable: Allows migrating to this contract, with a hook called to prepare for the migration.*
+- IJBMigratable: Allows migrating to this contract, with a hook called to prepare for the migration.

-*
 Inherits from -
-JBOperatable: Several functions in this contract can only be accessed by a project owner, or an address that has been preconfifigured to be an operator of the project.
+- JBOperatable: Several functions in this contract can only be accessed by a project owner, or an address that has been preconfifigured to be an operator of the project.
-ERC165: Introspection on interface adherance.*
+- ERC165: Introspection on interface adherance.

-*
-This Controller manages a project's reserved tokens explicitly instead of through a passive tracker property.
-It is backwards compatible with the original IJBController, and exposes convenience view methods as part of IJBController3_1 for clearer queries.*

 ## State Variables
 ### _packedDistributionLimitDataOf

 Data regarding the distribution limit of a project during a configuration.

-*
-bits 0-231: The amount of token that a project can distribute per funding cycle.*
+bits 0-231: The amount of token that a project can distribute per funding cycle.

-*
 bits 232-255: The currency of amount that a project can distribute.

-_projectId The ID of the project to get the packed distribution limit data of.
+- _projectId The ID of the project to get the packed distribution limit data of.
-_configuration The configuration during which the packed distribution limit data applies.
+- _configuration The configuration during which the packed distribution limit data applies.
-_terminal The terminal from which distributions are being limited.
+- _terminal The terminal from which distributions are being limited.
-_token The token for which distributions are being limited.*
+- _token The token for which distributions are being limited.

 ```solidity
 mapping(uint256 => mapping(uint256 => mapping(IJBPaymentTerminal => mapping(address => uint256)))) internal
     _packedDistributionLimitDataOf;
 ```

 ### _packedOverflowAllowanceDataOf

 Data regarding the overflow allowance of a project during a configuration.

-*
-bits 0-231: The amount of overflow that a project is allowed to tap into on-demand throughout the configuration.*
+bits 0-231: The amount of overflow that a project is allowed to tap into on-demand throughout the configuration.

-*
 bits 232-255: The currency of the amount of overflow that a project is allowed to tap.

-_projectId The ID of the project to get the packed overflow allowance data of.
+- _projectId The ID of the project to get the packed overflow allowance data of.
-_configuration The configuration during which the packed overflow allowance data applies.
+- _configuration The configuration during which the packed overflow allowance data applies.
-_terminal The terminal managing the overflow.
+- _terminal The terminal managing the overflow.
-_token The token for which overflow is being allowed.*
+- _token The token for which overflow is being allowed.

 ```solidity